iqb-vocabs/csv2ttl/README.md

 So we support only a special use case of ttf/rdf: Hierarchical vocabularies.
 Here we use these attributes of rtf:
 * `title` (required): Multilingual name of the entry,
-* `description`: Multilingual description to give more information about the entry, and
+* `definition`: Multilingual description to give more information about the entry, and
 * `notation`: Semver-like enumeration mainly to describe the hierarchy, like `2.4.3`.

 ## Workflow